-EARLY ADMISSIONS or JOINT ENROLLMENT STUDENTS: ACC will consider early admission of qualified high school students under the Early Admissions program or the Joint Enrollment program.
-Under strict conditions, students may be admitted to college following the 11th grade.
+EARLY ADMISSION or DUAL CREDIT ENROLLMENT STUDENTS: ACC will consider early admission of qualified high school students under the early admission program or the dual credit enrollment program.
+Some institutions use the term Joint Enrollment instead of Dual Credit.
+Under strict conditions, students may be admitted to college following the 10th grade.
 Such students are considered on the basis of high school grades thus far, entrance test scores, and recommendation of the high school counselor.
 Such a program must be under the advisement of the counselor and coordinated with the prescribed graduation requirements of that high school.
-The student follows the "Application Procedures" (pp. 11-12) to apply for admission.
+The student follows the "Application Procedures" (pp. 12-13) to apply for admission.